Tsik tsik (Τσικ τσικ) is a traditional Greek recipe of summer vegetables with egg

 Tsik tsik makes a fantastic lunch or supper.
 Pair it with some nice cheese, some bread, and a few olives and you will have a meal which is nutritious, delicious, easy and wholesome.

-- 3 heaping cups of zucchini chunks (about 1 inch in size)
+- 3 cups zucchini chunks (about 1 inch in size) heaping cups

-- 2 heaping cups of eggplant chunks (about 1 inch in size)
+- 2 cups eggplant chunks (about 1 inch in size) heaping cups

 - 3 medium sized potatoes, peeled and diced into small chunks